Matz fans 10, Alonso hits 21st HR as Mets beat Rockies 5-3

 Carlos Gomez put the Mets ahead with a two-run homer in the second and Todd Frazier had an RBI single in the third.

 The Rockies tied the game twice.
-In the second, Charlie Blackmon and Nolan Arenado each delivered RBI singles.
+In the second, Blackmon and Nolan Arenado delivered RBI singles.
 In the fourth, Brendan Rodgers singled with one out, went to third on Tony Wolters’ single and scored when Frazier’s throw to second to try to get Wolters sailed into right field.

 Jon Gray (5-5) allowed four runs on eight hits and three walks while striking out eight over 5 2/3 innings.